How well do you know your guitars?

 Guild Guitars

-Guild Guitars Inc. is an acoustic guitarmaker founded in 1953 in New York City.
+Guild Guitars Inc. is an acoustic guitar maker founded in 1953 in New York City.
 Guilds are solid, workmanlike guitars for general purpose.
 The official website provides several interesting features, including a “Date Your Guitar” page under “Support.”

 Hagström

-A Swedish name that you may not be familiar with unless you have a soul (or something resembling that).
+A Swedish name that you may be unfamiliar with unless you have a soul (or something resembling that).
 Somebody said ‘Hags’ are “good guitars and they make a good Les Paul-style guitar.”
 Dweezil Zappa (son of Frank), Pat Smear (The Germs, Nirvana, Foo Fighters), composer Gregory Hine and Warren Fitzgerald (The Vandals, Gwen Stefani) do their magic on Hags.

 Hamer